 While speed and adrenaline are typically what draw crowds to a NASCAR race, one group had something else on their minds entirely.

-VIDEO: Jhovani Carrillo speaks to the director of market activiations at Guardant helath about the importance of detecting colon cancer early
+VIDEO: Jhovani Carrillo highlights the importance of detecting colon cancer early:

-Jules Robertson, director of market activations at Guardant Health, said 1,480 Nevadans are diagnosed with colorectal cancer each year, with just over 520 people dying from the disease.
-She said 3 out of 4 people who die from colon cancer are not up to date with their screenings.
+According to Guardant Health, 1,480 Nevadans are diagnosed with colorectal cancer each year, with just over 520 people dying from the disease.
+And three out of four people who die from colon cancer are not up to date with their screenings.

-"If you get it in its earliest stages, stage 1 and stage 2, colon cancer is very treatable and people sometimes get a little bit scared to think they may have cancer, so we want to teach people that they have options," Robertson said.
+"If you get it in its earliest stages, stage 1 and stage 2, colon cancer is very treatable, and people sometimes get a little bit scared to think they may have cancer, so we want to teach people that they have options," Guardant Health told Channel 13.

-Robertson said she spoke with thousands of race fans over the weekend about the new blood test.
-While no tests were conducted at the event, she said raising awareness around colon cancer is a critical step in encouraging people to get screened.
+While Guardant Health says no tests were conducted at the event, the organization says raising awareness of colon cancer risk is a critical step in encouraging people to get screened.

 The conversations took place just outside the Shield Across America bus, stationed at the speedway throughout the weekend.